 I still occasionally find the time to get out on the road and play my own music, but I prefer to stay home with my wife & our three kids and master music for a living.
 Mastering music for a living has been a blast and I love meeting and working with the incredible people from all over the globe that come to me for their mastering services.

 If you'd like to get to know me a little more before sending your project my way, please give me a call or send me an email.

 Best Reviews In The IndustryGoogle "Chris Graham Mastering reviews" and you'll see that my customer satisfaction is #1.
 Before you hire a mastering engineer, research their reviews.
 You won't find anyone with better reviews than me.

 When looking for a mastering engineer, the best thing to do is to send a song to a few different mastering studios to see who can make your music sound the best.
 Hiring a stranger to master your music can be scary, but getting a sample from a few different mastering engineers before hiring them makes it a lot easier to find someone you can trust.
 I’m sure you’ll find that my audio quality is amazing, and that my customer service is second to none.

 To get a free mastering sample, send me a song and I’ll master two different samples of your song for free.
 Typically, I’ll master one louder, more compressed sample, and another less compressed and more open sounding sample.
 If you like how the samples sound, you’ll be able to purchase and download the full masters instantly, or hire me for your next project and get free mixing advice before final mastering.

-People LOVE the free mixing consultation that I offer with every mastering project.
-If you’d like my mixing advice before mastering, book a mastering project and we’ll start by discussing ways to improve your mixes.
-In addition to the mixing consultation, monthly one-on-one video mixing classes and mixing services are also available from my team of mixing engineers.
+If you’d like mixing advice before mastering, book a project and I’ll start by walking you through how to get your mixes sounding great.
+This can lead to huge improvements in audio quality because the better a mix sounds before mastering, the better it will sound after mastering.
+In addition to the video mix consultation, mixing services are also available from my team of mixing engineers.